-TREATMENT: Plasmapheresis and/or intravenous immunoglobulin (IVIG) therapy is warranted in those cases which involve weakness progressing to the point of impairing walking or respiratory abilities.
-Adrenocorticosteroid therapy is not beneficial and may actually worsen the outcome.
+TREATMENT: Typical treatment includes either intravenous immunoglobulin (IVIG) and/or plasma exchange therapy.
+Therapy is usually recommended to start as soon as possible to potentially curtail the weakness from progressing to the point of impairing walking or respiratory compromise.
+Steroid therapy is not beneficial and may worsen the outcome.